konsumer/arc-example/README.md

 If the access pattern requires a high velocity query on this global secondary index that returns a sparse result set, it's probably better to use a hash algorithm to distribute the items rather than a random pattern.
 In this case, you might select an attribute that is known when the query is executed at run time and hash that attribute into a 0–14 key space when the items are inserted.
 Then they can be efficiently read from the global secondary index.

+> You can have a look at [data.json](src/data.json) if you want to see how all this fits together (JSON might be easier to read than all these tables.)

 ## implementation

 Finally, you can revisit the access patterns that were defined earlier.
 Following is the list of access patterns and the query conditions that you will use with the new DynamoDB version of the application to accommodate them: